Partnerships & LLPs

 The Act will allow general partners, upon registering a limited partnership or re-registering a company as a Limited Partnership, to choose whether or not a Limited Partnership has legal personality.

 Protected Cell Limited Partnerships Act 2020

 In further legislative modernisation, the Protected Cell Limited Partnerships Act 2020 has also been introduced.

 The act enables Limited Partnerships that are authorised as an Experienced Investor Fund to create one or more cells to protect and segregate cellular assets from non-cellular assets and keep each cell separate and separately identifiable from other cells.

 Protected Cell’s will be able to be used to create multi-cell funds or “umbrella funds”.
-Protected Cell Company legislation was first introduced in 2001, and Gibraltar was the first EU jurisdiction to offer this.
+Protected Cell Company legislation was first introduced in 2001, and Gibraltar was the first EU jurisdiction, at the time, to offer this.